angus-g/splink-influx/README.md

 - `host` -- the serial to Ethernet host
 - `port` -- the port over which serial to Ethernet is served
-- `influx_host` -- the host running InfluxDB, accepting UDP data
+- `influx_host` -- the host running InfluxDB
-- `influx_port` -- the port on which InfluxDB is listening for UDP data
+- `influx_port` -- the port on which InfluxDB is listening for data
 - `password` -- the management password for the SP PRO